 - Using a range of sentence structures, including complex sentences and paragraphs to organise written communication effectively

-You will only sit the assessments when you are ready, and our Exams department arranges this at a time that is convenient for you.
+You will only sit these assessments when you are ready, and our Exams Department arranges this at a time that is convenient for you.

 Funding your course